William Katt: Career

 After The Greatest American Hero, Katt starred in Baby: Secret of the Lost Legend (1985), about explorers searching for apatosaurs in Africa, and the cult horror/comedy film House (1985); he later reprised his role for the third sequel, House IV, in 1992.
 Between 1985 and 1988, Katt starred in nine Perry Mason television films, playing the role of private detective Paul Drake Jr., son of Paul Drake, a fictional private detective in the Perry Mason television series and the Perry Mason series of detective stories written by Erle Stanley Gardner; Katt co-starred with his mother Barbara Hale, who reprised her role of Della Street from the Perry Mason television series.
 Katt starred in the 1989 TV series Top of the Hill and made a guest appearance on the first episode of the short-lived 1991 series Good Sports.

 Katt continues to appear on television and in supporting film roles, and does voice acting as well.
 He appeared in an episode of House in 2006.
 In recent years, he has returned to genre work, with appearances in Andromeda and Justice League and roles in the award-winning film Gamers (2006), The Man from Earth (2007), and Alien vs Hunter (2007).

 Katt briefly appeared in Heroes season 3 in "The Butterfly Effect" as a nosy reporter investigating Ali Larter's character.
 He portrayed Jack Matheson in the thriller film Mirrors 2.
 In 2010 during season 6, Katt guest starred as C.J.
 Payne's musician birth-father in the episode "Who's Your Daddy Now?" in the Tyler Perry comedy House of Payne.

-Katt also has written a Greatest American Hero comic book and contributed to that series' Facebook page.
+Katt has also written a Greatest American Hero comic book and contributed to the series' Facebook page.

 In 2013, Katt played himself in the spoof film Paranormal Movie directed by Kevin Farley.
 In 2014, he appeared in The Unwanted.
 In 2020, he appeared in The 2nd.